devans10/terraform-provider-flash/website/src/content/Data Sources/purestorage_flasharray.md

 weight: 5
 ---

-Get information on a flasharray.
-This data source provides the name, version, revision of a flasharray.
-This is useful if the flasharray is not managed by Terraform, or you need to utilize any of the flasharray data.
+Get information on a FlashArray.
+This data source provides the name, version, revision of a FlashArray.
+This is useful if the FlashArray is not managed by Terraform, or you need to utilize any of the FlashArray data.

 ## Example Usage

-Get the flasharray
+Get the FlashArray

 ```
 data "purestorage_flasharray" "example" {